Ledmington/DDML/README.md

 To run all tests, simply run `make` or `make cov` from the root directory of the project, these commands will generate an HTML coverage report.
 You can view it from `./cov_report/index.html`.

+Running all tests at once, including those in the `ddml/tests/peers/integration` folder, can take quite a long time.
+To shorten this time (and to debug easily, if needed), run `make build` before `make cov`.
+With this command, the container images needed for the integration testing are built and stored.

 To run a specific test file, run:
 ```
 poetry run pytest path/to/test/file.py